homan-uppu/writing/2-Essays/VC will eat education/Draft 3 - Why Venture capital will eat education.md

 Charging money in exchange for education only works when students have a reliable path to employment so that they can earn back their investment.
 But, as the creativity of our work increases, that reliability goes out the window **independent of the quality of the education program**.
 The fundamental nature of highly creative work doesn't allow for training people at scale reliably to be good enough at the skill, as I'll discuss below.

 Outcomes for creative work follow the power law distribution: most results will are captured by a small set of top performers.
 The more powerful AI becomes, the more extreme this power law becomes.
-This reduces the room for average performers to create value, and that most who pay up front to learn will struggle to earn back that investment.

-As all of our work becomes more creative, less reliable to train at scale, and has a power law distribution of outcomes: with the best orders of magnitudes better than the average, the only viable business model for education will be venture capital: giving individuals capital to fund their learning, in exchange for equity in their outcomes.
+Therefore, the only viable business model for education will be venture capital: giving individuals capital to fund their learning, in exchange for equity in their outcomes.

-In the age of intelligence, engineers, designers, analysts, product managers, researchers, and all the new roles that will be invented, will have to think like startup founders and raise money to fund their creative learning journeys, instead of paying to learn.
+In the age of intelligence, engineers, designers, analysts, product managers, researchers, and all the new roles that will be invented, will have to think like startup founders and raise money to fund their learning journeys, instead of paying to learn.

 ## No scalable, reliable way to train highly creative skills